LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/research.md

 [Our previous work](https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(23)00220-2?dgcid=raven_jbs_etoc_email) showed that a higher abundance of <i>Klebsiella oxytoca</i> in the gut is associated with a lower risk of <i>Escherichia coli</i> infections.
 Our preliminary data demonstrated that clinical isolates of <i>K. oxytoca</i> outcompete <i>E. coli</i> in the mouse gut.
 We will use the two-species community as an example to study the role of microbial ecology in gut colonization resistance and infections.
 The observed <i>in vivo</i> colonization resistance can be attributed to nutrient competition and the production of DNA-alkylating enterotoxin tilimycin by <i>K. oxytoca</i>.
 Additionally, other gut commensal bacteria may influence <i>E. coli</i> colonization by interacting with both species, thereby altering nutrient competition and tilimycin production</i>.
 We will combine Biolog phenotyping, multi-omics profiling, and metabolic modeling to investigate the following questions:</p>
   <p><strong>1.
 What nutrients favors the growth of <i>K. oxytoca</i> over <i>E. coli</i> in aerobic and anaerobic conditions?</strong></p>
 	<p><strong>2.
-What nutrients enable tilimycin production by <i>K. oxytoca</i>, and what is the associated signaling pathway?</p>
+What nutrients enable tilimycin production by <i>K. oxytoca</i>, and what is the associated signaling pathway?</strong></p>
 	<p><strong>3.
 What gut commensals are inhibited by tilimycin, and is the growth inhibition species- or strain-specific?</strong> </p>

-In the future, we plan to increase the model system complexity by introducing additional gut commensals.
+Despite the simplicity of the model system, the interactions between the two bacteria are expected to be both dynamic and complex.
+Understanding these interactions is essential for identifying potential therapeutic strategies to restore protective microbiota in immunocompromised patients, where traditional antibiotics often fail.
+Moving forward, we plan to increase the complexity of the model system by incorporating additional gut commensals.